protolambda/dv5das/README.md

 Discv5 offers `TALKREQ`/`TALKRESP` to extend the protocol with application-layer messaging.
 Not all discv5 implementations support this yet, but it is part of the spec and we can start with it in Go.

-There are two steps in sampling with a DHT:
+Although the `TALKREQ`/`TALKRESP` are intended for initial handshakes / negotiation of extensions, the communication in this protocol is infrequent and simple enough that `TALKREQ`/`TALKRESP` should work fine (open for suggestions however).

+The primary roles in the DHT are:
-1. Seed the DHT with samples as publisher
+1. Seed the DHT with sample bundles as publisher
+2. Fan-out the bundles as relayer
-2. Query the DHT for samples as searcher
+3. Query the DHT for samples as searcher

-And a simple DHT hash function: `H(sample_id) -> node_id`.
-The `sample_id` may be a combination of index, block height, and maybe beacon history or randomness (to avoid indefinite pre-mining data contents that skew all the samples to unfortunate DHT spots).
+4. Respond to queries as host

+And the samples all get hashed to an ID in the DHT: `H(fork_digest, randao_mix, data_id, sample_index) -> node_id`:
+- `fork_digest` (`f`) - Bytes4, fork digest to separate networks
+- `randao_mix` (`r`) - Bytes32, is randomness picked based on the sample time: this prevents mining of node identities close to a specific sample far in the future
+- `data_id` (`x`) - Bytes48, is the KZG commitment of the data: samples are unique to the data they are part of
+- `sample_index` (`i`) - uint64 (little endian), identifies the sample

+The `fork_digest` and `randao_mix` can be determined based on time (slot `t`), and are not communicated or stored in the sample protocol.

+Samples are stored in a key-value store.
+Key: `t,x,i`  (`f` and `r` are determined based on slot `t`)
+Value: sample data points and proof

 #### Seeding